selkies-project/selkies-gstreamer/docs/development.md

 Please return your developments with a [Pull Request](https://github.com/selkies-project/selkies-gstreamer/pulls) if you made modifications to the code or added new features, especially if you use this project commercially (as per MPL-2.0 license obligations).
 We will be happy to help or consult if you are stuck.

-**NOTE: this project is licensed under the [Mozilla Public License, version 2.0](https://www.mozilla.org/en-US/MPL/2.0/FAQ/), which obliges to share modified code files licensed by MPL-2.0 when distributed externally, but does not apply for any larger work outside this project, which might be open-source or proprietary under any license of choice.**
+**NOTE: this project is licensed under the [Mozilla Public License, version 2.0](https://www.mozilla.org/en-US/MPL/2.0/FAQ/), which obliges to share modified code files licensed by MPL-2.0 when distributed externally, but does not apply for any larger work outside this project, which might be open-source or proprietary under any license of choice.
+Externally originated components outside this project may contain work licensed over more restrictive copyleft/proprietary licenses or patents, which users or developers are obliged to adhere to.**

 Our license prevents proprietary entities from engulfing our code without providing anything back, unlike the Apache License, but does not impede any larger proprietary work embedding our code, unlike the GNU GPL/LGPL/AGPL.
 Either way, we strongly encourage proprietary entities to provide back your developments in terms of pull requests directly into our code repository.